B987352101_O1995.pdf

 were

-The Arawa then sailed
+The Arawa then sailed to the island of Motiti, which was

-place in Hawaiki because of the shortage
+named after a place in Hawaiki because of the shortage

-of firewood there.
-At Maketu the people set up their
+At Maketu the people set up

 altar, which they also named in remembrance of their